-A Shares in companies based in the People's Republic of China that of ABCP issuance are primarily used to obtain interests in various assets for example trade receivables, consumer debt receivables or auto loans.
+A short-term debt instrument issued on a discount basis.
+The proceeds of ABCP issuance are primarily used to obtain interests in various assets for example trade receivables, consumer debt receivables or assets for example trade receivables, consumer debt receivables or auto loans.
 Such financings may take the form of a traditional asset purchase or a secured loan.